ericcurtin/ocicp/README.md

 ## Troubleshooting

-- If pushing to a private registry, make sure you've logged in using `podman login` or have the correct credentials set up.
+- If pushing to a private registry, make sure you've logged in using `skopeo login` or have the correct credentials set up.